 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #DairyFree4All #CollectiveBias

-I’ve been scaling back on my dairy intake these days.
-While I’m not going full on dairy free, I do enjoy having the option of dairy free desserts whenever possible.
+I’ve been scaling back on my dairy intake these days (this dairy free brioche bread and dairy free French toast have been regulars for weekend brunches).
+While I’m not going full on dairy free, I do enjoy having the option of dairy free desserts whenever possible (dairy free French hot chocolate anyone?).
 Lactose intolerance runs in my family, and I always have that at the back of my mind.
 Since a lot of desserts I enjoyed when I was younger were dairy free anyway, it’s nothing new to me either.

 My favorite memory of Bombe Alaska (a variation of baked alaska where you splash the dessert with alcohol and then flambe it with a blow torch which creates quite a spectacle), was when Mr K had his very first one in Coffs Harbour, Australia, a while back.
 He had no idea what to expect, and the restaurant that we were at didn’t skimp on the theatrics.
 He loved the show and the dessert so much that he still talks about it all these years later! 🙂